Skip to main content

 3. Writing Experience

-Verdict.
-Bear wins decisively for prose-first writers.
+Bear wins for prose-first writers.
 Mueller & Oppenheimer 2014 reported that note-takers who reorganize material into their own structure outperform verbatim transcribers, and a clean Markdown surface invites that reorganization.

 4. Handwriting and Canvas

-OneNote.
-Strong handwriting on iPad and Surface, audio sync to ink, infinite canvas per the Microsoft 365 OneNote pricing page (May 2026).
+OneNote is much stronger for handwriting.
+It supports iPad and Surface ink, audio sync to ink, and an infinite canvas per the Microsoft 365 OneNote pricing page in May 2026.
+Bear is text-first and has limited handwriting support.

-Verdict.
-OneNote wins decisively for ink-takers.
+OneNote wins for ink-takers.
 For Apple-only ink workflows, see the Apple Notes alternatives round-up.

 5. Organization

-Verdict.
-OneNote suits structured users; Bear suits flat-list users.
-Karpicke & Roediger 2008 (80% vs 36% one-week recall) showed retrieval practice beats passive review, so the right structure is the one you will return to.
+OneNote suits structured users, while Bear suits flat-list users.
+Karpicke & Roediger 2008 showed retrieval practice beats passive review, so the right structure is the one you will return to consistently.

 6. Sync